-The mission of Strafford Outreach Solutions is to reduce stigma and harm associated with addictive disorders by providing safe space and peer-based supports for people in all stages of recovery.
-We are a community of people in recovery and allies supporting all pathways to wellness for all Strafford County residents.
+The mission of SOS Recovery Community Organization is to reduce stigma and harm associated with addictive disorders by providing safe space and peer-based supports for people in all stages of recovery.

-Strafford Outreach Solutions envisions a world where recovery from addiction to alcohol and other drugs is possible and widely embraced through low barrier access to inclusive and respectful support, and where all who seek long-term recovery have access to the care and resources they need to achieve their self-defined goals.
+SOS Recovery Community envisions a world where recovery from addiction to alcohol and other drugs is possible and widely embraced through low-barrier access to inclusive and respectful support, and where all who seek long-term recovery have access to the care and resources they need to achieve their self-defined goals.

 What is a Recovery Coach?